firemanwayne/ExportToExcel/README.md

-# Blazor Export-To-Excel Component
+# Simple Blazor Export-To-Excel Component

-Blazor Component that will Export Data in a Spreadsheet format
+Simple Blazor Component that will Export Data in a Spreadsheet format

 **Dependencies:**